flowroute/flowroute-numbers-ruby/README.md

 	}
 #### `list_area_and_exchange (limit, npa, page)`<a name=listnpanxx></a>

-The `listAreaAndExchange` method allows you to retrieve a list of every NPA NXX (area code and exchange) combination available in Flowroute's phone number inventory.
+The `listAreaAndExchange` method allows you to retrieve a list of every NPANXX (area code and exchange) combination available in Flowroute's phone number inventory.

 #####Usage